samerfarida/secure-bash-macos-ebook/ebook/about.md

 ## About the Author

 Sammy Farida is a security architect and lifelong technologist with over a decade of experience in enterprise cybersecurity.
 He currently serves as a Global Solution Security Architect at PwC, where he focuses on endpoint security, automation, and secure architecture at scale.
+[Learn more about Sammy](https://me.itsecurity.network/about/).

 Sammy is passionate about Bash scripting, macOS internals, and open-source tooling.
 He is known for making complex topics approachable and actionable, whether building internal tools, designing enterprise security strategies, or automating tasks across thousands of devices.